 2. Voluntary attrition

 The employee initiates the exit in the case of voluntary attrition.
-It is therefore the most common type of attrition.
-The employee simply decided to leave the company on their own accord.
+It is, therefore, the most common type of attrition.
+The employee decided to leave the company on their own accord.
 Perhaps they didn’t like the work environment or felt overworked and underappreciated.

 3. Involuntary attrition

 On the other hand, involuntary attrition is a decision made by the company rather than individual employees.
 There are a variety of factors that might drive a business to do this.
 These may include but are not limited to: